 information during the nights and digging up hidden jungle graves during

-Working from a large map, Abie pinpointed the location of the hundreds of
+Working from a large map, Abie pinpointed the location of the hundreds

-where he had been shot or bayoneted.
+and the place where he had been shot or bayoneted.

 A soldier from Middleboro Mass., was identified by his high school ring